woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/10-docker.md

 ### `WOODPECKER_BACKEND_DOCKER_NETWORK`
 > Default: empty

 Set to the name of an existing network which will be attached to all your pipeline containers (steps).
-Please be careful as this allows the containers of different piplines to access each other!
+Please be careful as this allows the containers of different pipelines to access each other!

 ### `WOODPECKER_BACKEND_DOCKER_ENABLE_IPV6`
 > Default: `false`